Shasthojoy/lycheejs-guide/tutorials/04-scene-graph.md

 `queryLayer(id, query)` API that allows flexible queries on each Entity.

-You can easily use that Query API to debug how Entities and Layers are constructed and what kind of properties influence their behaviours.
+You can easily use that queryLayer API to inspect how Layers and Entities are constructed and what properties influence their behaviours.

+Remember, every Entity is serializable any time and has a `serialize()` method that returns a Serialization Object with all information that is required to clone its state representation _and_ behaviour.

 Possible Query Identifiers: